Group Assignment

 Role Responsibility

-Introduction, Executive Summary, and Editor Write the Executive Summary and Introduction.
+Introduction, Executive Summary, Analysis, and Recommendation, and Editor Write the Executive Summary and Introduction, Analysis, and Recommendation Sections.

 Suggest edits and revisions to other sections strictly for flow and cohesion.

-Background and Related Research Write the background and related research section.
+Background and Related Research and Status Quo Policy Alternative Write the background and related research section.

 Teams should plan to meet to assign roles, sign the group role contract, and submit the signed contract on Brightspace by midnight on March 8th.